 Water: Cheap and Reliable

-The water is safe to drink, though locals often prefer bottled water or a filter jug for day-to-day drinking.
-That is personal preference, not a safety issue.
+The water is safe to drink, though many locals prefer bottled water or a filter jug for day-to-day use.
+That is a matter of taste preference, not a safety concern.

 Gas: Piped or Butane Cylinder